close search bar

 SAST vs. DAST

 • Continuous scanning.
-WhiteHat Dynamic supports continuous scanning that detects and adapts to code changes, ensuring that new functionality is automatically tested.
-This means that WhiteHat Dynamic keeps pace with the speed of your development processes and ensures that testing is consistently applied.
+WhiteHat Dynamic offers continuous scanning that detects and adapts to code changes, ensuring that new functionality is automatically tested.
+It keeps pace with the speed of your development processes and ensures that testing is consistently applied.

 • Accurate results.
-WhiteHat Dynamic utilizes AI-enabled verification that dramatically reduces false positives while minimizing vulnerability triage time, ensuring that developers are focused on the vulnerabilities with the highest risk.
+WhiteHat Dynamic provides manual verification of results to reduce false positives to almost zero, minimizing vulnerability triage time and ensuring that developers are focused on fixing the vulnerabilities with the highest risk.

 • Risk scoring.
-The WhiteHat Dynamic Security Index provides a single score that enables you to gauge the overall status of web application security.
+The WhiteHat Dynamic Security Index is a single score that enables you to gauge the overall status of web application security.

 • Headless operations.
 Many organizations have dashboards and other systems to manage application security testing.
 WhiteHat Dynamic supports these implementations by providing a rich set of APIs that enable tests to be scheduled and results to be captured programmatically.
 This ensures that WhiteHat Dynamic can be readily integrated into security and DevOps processes, and findings can be assimilated into organizational systems.